salmi3d/pure-github-search/README.md

-# pure-github-search
+# 🔍 pure-github-search

-Simple github search app based on React Hooks
+Simple github search app is built with React Hooks and GitHub APIs

 ## Demo